mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ## The Challenge of Evaluating Language Models

 Imagine you're part of a global travel agency, "WorldWide Wandercorp," that's expanding its reach to Spanish-speaking countries.
 Your team has developed an AI-powered translation system to help create culturally appropriate marketing materials and customer communications.
-However, as you begin to use this system, you realize that traditional evaluation metrics fall short in capturing the nuances of language translation, especially when it comes to preserving cultural context and idiomatic expressions.
-You want to understand the materials in which your translation is failing so you can improve the model or manually translate them.
+However, as you begin to use this system, you realize that traditional evaluation metrics, such as BLEU (Bilingual Evaluation Understudy), fall short in capturing the nuances of language translation, especially when it comes to preserving cultural context and idiomatic expressions.

+For instance, consider the phrase "kick the bucket."
+A direct translation might focus on the literal words, but the idiom actually means "to die."
+A traditional metric like BLEU may incorrectly evaluate the translation as adequate if the translated words match a reference translation, even if the cultural meaning is lost.
+In such cases, the metric might score the translation highly despite it being completely inappropriate in context.
+This could lead to embarrassing or culturally insensitive marketing content, which is something your team wants to avoid.

-This is where [MLflow Evaluate](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate) and LLMs as judges come into play.
+You need a way to evaluate whether the translation not only is accurate but also preserves the intended meaning, tone, and cultural context.
+This is where [MLflow Evaluate](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate) and LLMs (Large Language Models) as judges come into play.
+These tools can assess translations more holistically by considering context, idiomatic expressions, and cultural relevance, providing a more reliable evaluation of the AI’s output.

+This is where  and LLMs as judges come into play.
 Let's dive into how these tools can help solve Worldwide WanderAgency's challenges and improve their AI-driven communication strategy.

 ## Introducing MLflow LLM Evaluate

 The traveling agency needs a way to evaluate the outputs of its LLM translation model.
-[Mlflow LLM Evaluate](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html) is a powerful function within the MLflow ecosystem that allows for comprehensive model assessment.
+[MLflow LLM Evaluate](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html) is a powerful function within the MLflow ecosystem that allows for comprehensive model assessment.
 It supports both built-in metrics and custom metrics, making it an ideal tool for evaluating complex language tasks.
 With [MLflow LLM Evaluate](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate), you can:

 - Evaluate models against multiple metrics simultaneously
 - Use pre-defined metrics for specific model types (e.g., question-answering, text-summarization and pure text)